enckse/binlogmon/README.md

     * Operating under a 'system' account in $HOME
     * binlogmon has been locally cloned and set
     * The config is called 'config-$NAME.json' in the named location
+    * Logging will be done to a log-$NAME.log file